cristian-gonnzalez/rapid_ws/README.md

 - GET /concert

-    Gets the list of concerts.
+    Get the list of concerts.

-    You can send combinatios of input fields o none depends on the search.
+    You can combine the fields in the input to get an specific list.

         GET /concert
         Host: localhost:8080